lokesh-go/notes/golang/memory-manage/README.md

   - The garbage collector in Go runs concurrently with the application, meaning it runs in the background while Goroutines continue executing.
 This minimizes the impact of garbage collection on the overall performance of the program.

 Go's garbage collector is designed to strike a balance between efficiency and responsiveness.
 The concurrent and incremental nature of the garbage collector helps reduce pause times and ensures that the application's performance remains smooth even during garbage collection cycles.
 However, developers should still be mindful of creating unnecessary objects on the heap to avoid undue pressure on the garbage collector and ensure optimal memory management in their Go programs.

+#### Variables are generally allocated on either the stack or the heap, depending on their scope, lifetime, and other factors:

+###### Stack Allocation:
+  - Local variables declared within a function or a block have their memory allocated on the stack.
+  - The stack is a region of memory that stores function call frames and local variables for each Goroutine.
+  - The memory for local variables is automatically deallocated when the function or block exits, making stack allocation efficient and suitable for short-lived variables.
+  - The size of the stack is fixed, and stack frames are pushed and popped in a last-in-first-out (LIFO) manner.
+###### Heap Allocation:
+  - Variables that require a longer lifetime or have dynamic sizes are typically allocated on the heap.
+  - The heap is a region of memory that stores dynamically allocated data, and its size can grow or shrink as needed during program execution.
+  - Objects created with **new()**, **make()**, or composite literals (e.g., _**slices, maps, channels**_) are allocated on the heap.
+  - Variables allocated on the heap must be explicitly managed by the programmer, as Go uses a garbage collector to automatically reclaim memory from objects that are no longer in use.
+  - The heap is suitable for variables that need to persist beyond the scope of the function or be shared across multiple Goroutines.

+In summary, local variables within functions or blocks are allocated on the stack and have automatic memory management.
+On the other hand, variables that require longer lifetimes or dynamic sizes are allocated on the heap and must be explicitly managed using the garbage collector.